peymanshahidi/sol2greg/readme.md

 *******************************************************************************
 ## Test Materials
-To test the `sol2greg` command take the following steps:
+The `sol2greg_test.do` file contains one example for each use case of the command (single-variable input and three-variables input).
+To run the `sol2greg_test.do` script take the following steps:

 &nbsp;1.
-Download (or clone) the project.
+Download the project files.

 &nbsp;2.
-Define global macro `root` to be the path of `sol2greg` folder on your machine in the `sol2greg_test.do` script.
+Define global macro `root` in `line 11` of the script to be the path of `sol2greg` folder on your machine.

 &nbsp;3.
-Run the `sol2greg_test.do` script, which contains one example from each use case of the command (single-variable input and three-variables input).
+Run the script.

-P.S.: if you do not wish to change the adopath directory on your machine, you should put the `sol2greg.ado` file in your personal adopath directory and comment out `line 19` in the `sol2greg_test.do` script.
+P.S.: The `sol2greg_test.do` script changes the adopath direcotry in your machine to the path of `sol2greg` folder.
+If you do not wish to have this change made, you can put the `sol2greg.ado` file in your personal adopath directory and comment out `line 19` of the script.

 *******************************************************************************